Top Wine Trends For Fall, According To Leading Sommeliers

 Native Grapes: Tasting Two Mtsvane Wines From Georgia

-Mtsvane Rec
+Mtsvane rec

 The country of Georgia is widely recognized as the oldest winemaking region in the world; evidence of wine production in the country dates all the way back to 6000 B.C.
 Therefore, it shouldn’t come as a surprise that Georgia has over 500 different types of native grapes, many of which aren’t grown anywhere else in the world.